Log in to WRAL.com with one click using your favorite social network:

 Rolesville family wins funds to research child's disease

-The story of a Rolesville boy afflicted with a rare disease that causes temporary paralysis has helped secure hundreds of thousands of dollars to research the cause and possible cures for his condition.
+The story of a Rolesville boy afflicted with a rare disease that causes temporary paralysis helped secure hundreds of thousands of dollars to research the cause and possible cures for his condition.

 Matthew Wuchich, 3, suffers from AHC, or alternating hemiplegia of childhood.
 The disease causes sudden bouts of paralysis that can last for minutes, hours or even days.